AryanAdlakha/Credit_Card_Fraud_Detection/README.md

 ## Getting started

-1. [download the dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) that will be used to train a transaction classifier.
+1. [Download the dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) that will be used to train a transaction classifier.
 Unzip it and put the content (creditcard.csv) under main folder (Credit-Card-Fraud-Detection)

 2. install required python packages if previously not installed